superepicninjaswag/shadow-wizard-money-gang-landing-page/README.md

-This project demonstrates proficiency with flexbox.
+This project demonstrates basic proficiency with flexbox.